- Food Vendor Information

 Important Vendor Info

-Payment: Payment is only due once you have been accepted.
-We prefer payment by check or money order.
+Payment: We prefer payment by check or money order.
+Checks can be made out to Hogs and Hens.
 A $35 charge will be assessed for returned checks.

 Refund Policy: If the withdraw is made 60 days or more prior to the first day of the event, you can receive a 50% refund on your space fee.
 No refunds will be given within 60 days of the event because they will be committed to the event production.